Soft spaces for a modern world.

 A woman with blonde hair, wearing a floral blouse and jeans, is sitting outdoors in a garden holding a potted plant with green foliage.

 I garden and live in central Austin, but started my gardening journey in the country.
+I’ve gardened on the Edward’s Plateau and the Blackland Prairie, with and without deer!
 With a background in fine art photography and calligraphy, and over a decade designing, installing, and tending to my own gardens, I blend intuitive beauty with practical planning.
 (Marrying a farm kid didn’t hurt, either!)

 I love seasonal living, thoughtful garden structure, and helping people feel at home in their outdoor spaces.
-I've recently expanded my skills with training in landscape design, architectural drawing, and plant care, and I’m currently working toward professional certifications in native plants and landscape design.
+I've recently expanded my skills with training in landscape design, architectural drawing, irrigation and plant care, and I’m currently working toward professional certification in landscape design.

 With a degree in education and a love for teaching, I enjoy making gardening approachable and fun.
 There’s a garden for each person and every capacity, and I’m here to connect you to yours!